 Protect the Future

-Project Azraq is a marine conservation organisation empowering local communities to protect the future of the coral reef ecosystem through education and reef monitoring.
+Project Azraq is a marine conservation organisation, based in Dahab, South Sinai, empowering local communities to protect the future of the coral reef ecosystem through education and reef monitoring.

 We believe that in order to protect the coral reefs, we must first understand them; by understanding, we develop the passion to protect them.